Document #: HHS-OCIO-OES-2024-11-007

 - Provide a suite of enterprise-level tools to support an effective process of registering, maintaining, and sharing an inventory of IT systems;

-- Ensure HHS entities adopt and implement this policy and its associated federal mandates, processes, and guidance, highlighted in Section 5 and in Appendix A;
+- Ensure HHS entities adopt and implement this policy and its associated federal mandates, processes, and guidance, highlighted in Section 5 and Appendix A;

-- Ensure inventory compliance with the HHS Policy for Records Management; and
+- Ensure inventory compliance with the HHS Policy for Records Management;

 7.2.
 HHS Chief Enterprise Architect (CEA)